What Determines the Price of Bitcoin?

 Who Changes the Price of Bitcoin

-Whales –– people who own huge amounts of Bitcoin –– can push prices up and down if they place extremely large buy or sell orders.
+Whales –– people who own huge amounts of Bitcoin –– can push prices up and down if they place large buy or sell orders.
 Data from Bitinfo affirms that very few crypto wallets hold most of the Bitcoin in existence: 99.5% of Bitcoin wallets hold a balance of less than 1 Bitcoin.
-Some people claim that whales manipulate the price of Bitcoin, but this is hard to confirm.
+Some people claim that whales manipulate the price of Bitcoin, but this information is hard to confirm.

 Bitcoin Crashes

 Since it doesn’t have balance sheets, profits or revenues, it’s hard to give Bitcoin intrinsic value.
 Bitcoin’s price is mostly speculative and highly volatile.
-It’s not uncommon for Bitcoin’s price to drop 80% to 90% in bear markets before returning back past it’s all-time highs.
+It’s not uncommon for Bitcoin’s price to drop 80% to 90% in bear markets before returning back past its all-time highs.
 There are also short-term price crashes during bull markets, but these usually don't surpass a 40% dip and typically recover shortly thereafter.

 Best Bitcoin Exchanges

 An investment in Bitcoin can be an exciting way to diversify your portfolio.
 To invest in Bitcoin, you need to sign up for an account with a cryptocurrency brokerage.
-There are many great options for crypto brokerages, such as Gemini, Coinbase eToro and Kraken.
+There are many great options for crypto brokerages, such as Gemini, Coinbase, eToro and Kraken.

 Why is Bitcoin Valuable?

 Bitcoin has value because people value it.
-The U.S dollar, gold and silver are similar –– they aren’t backed by anything except people’s trust that these assets will hold, and hopefully increase, in value.
+The U.S. dollar, gold and silver are similar –– they aren’t backed by anything except people’s trust that these assets will hold, and hopefully increase, in value.

 Frequently Asked Questions